 Use of the site should prove intuitive – the top bar providing the main sequence of topics or sections (tier 1), and the left bar the lower tiers within each of the main topics (tiers 2-4).|

 The standard left bar displays tiers 2 and 3.
 To display tier 4, please click on expand.
 This is preferred to pull-down menus because it illustrates better the full structure of each section.
-To revert to a full display, please click on remove tier 4.
-Clicking on the ? to the left takes you to the page that explains in greater detail the notion of tiers.
+To revert to a full display, please click on contract.
+Clicking on the help to the left takes you to the page that explains in greater detail the notion of tiers.

 Pages which are not complete are earmarked by a dot in the left bar, pages which are largely incomplete are earmarked by a colon.

 Orange indicates pages currently being worked on, and grey refers to planned sections.

 At the top of each page the path is given, with links leading back to the higher nodes.
 The number at the end of the path is the label for the current file (in this case it is ^3).